Community Mental Health Nurses - Crisis Resolution Workers

 The Team: What we do

-There are exciting opportunities currently within the Adult Community Psychiatric Services, for Community Mental Health nurses to join their Crisis Resolution Teams.
+There is an exciting opportunity currently within the Adult Community Psychiatric Service, for Community Mental Health nurses to join North, West and East Community Teams' Crisis Resolution functions.
 Crisis Resolution provides a 24 hour service assessing the needs and providing treatment and support to clients experiencing psychiatric crisis.
-There are four teams: North, East, South and West - all with opportunities for experienced registered nurses, looking for a fast-paced and varied role on the frontline of specialist mental health services.
+There are four teams: North, East, South and West, all working closely with their respective case management teams, who provide services to consumers who are under care.
+Here is a fast-paced and varied role on the frontline of specialist mental health services.

 The Role: Where you fit it